DustyArmstrong/urbackup-telegraf/README.md

   tgClient.metric('Urbackup Usage', device['used'], tags={'Endpoint': device['name']})
 ```

-Run this script on the same host as Telegraf (I am using Docker personally), ensure you have the relevant ports listening.
+Run this script on the same host as Telegraf (I am using Docker personally), ensure you have the relevant ports listening (UDP 8092).
 Script can be run with Cron on a regular basis `crontab -e`.